askcloudarchitech/mediumautopost/README.md

 3. get your medium.com API key
 4. set up your website so it can tell mediumautopost about its articles.
 To see how to do this, read this article on my website: https://askcloudarchitech.com/posts/tutorials/auto-generate-post-payload-medium-com/ or on medium.com at: https://blog.devgenius.io/auto-generate-a-medium-com-rest-api-payload-to-syndicate-posts-with-hugo-fce630cced67

+### Alternative file storage

+If you dont want the post status stored in a github repo, you can configure the tool to store the status in a local file.
+To do this, leave the GITHUB env vars empty and instead set the STORAGE_TYPE to "FILE" and STORAGE_FILE_PATH in the .env and this program will use a local file instead.

 ## Running the tool

 After you have your website set up as mentioned above and you have the required tokens an such, create a .env file in the following format: